⚙ Server configuration#

 This subcommand allows you to modify the value of an option.
 Just enter the exact name of the option and its value.
 A validation message will then be sent if the request has been correctly executed.

-If the value contains several objects, such as a list of roles or channels, they must be separated by spaces, like this: config set clear_allowed_roles Admin Moderators @Special.
-Please note that not all configurations support multiple values (for example, it is not possible to have multiple prefixes).
+If the value contains several objects, such as a list of roles or channels, they must be separated by spaces, like this: config set noxp_channels general #commands.
+Please note that not all configurations support multiple values (for example, it is not possible to have multiple levelup channels).

 Note